 - 4.1 The Scheme is part of the comprehensive redevelopment of the Estate and wider West Hendon area to provide a high quality residential regeneration scheme with associated infrastructure and community facility improvements.
-It is the culmination of a Regeneration Project that has been an aim of the Council for over a decade. - 4.2 The primary aims of the Council in promoting the Scheme can be summarised as follows: - Demolition of existing estate and part of West Hendon Broadway; - Creation of approximately 2,000 new homes of a variety of types and tenures; - Improvements to the entrance to the Estate and linkages from West Hendon Broadway through to the Welsh Harp reservoir; - New education & community facilities as well as retail and commercial space; - Appropriate landscaping, open space and parking provision; and - Appropriate phasing of the development to allow for the decant and rehousing of the Estate's secure tenants and home owners within the new development. - 4.3 Details of relevant planning policies are given in Section 5 of this Statement. - 4.4 Following the change in the economic climate and the recognition of the need to reconsider the Masterplan to deliver the regeneration of the area, the Developer worked with its professional team and the Council to design a scheme which would achieve these aims. - 4.5 Following comprehensive consultation and engagement, on 15 March 2013 the Developer submitted a revised application for:
+It is the culmination of a Regeneration Project the realisation of which has been a key objective of the Council for over a decade. - 4.2 The primary aims of the Council in promoting the CPO and Regeneration Project can be summarised as follows: - Demolition of existing estate and part of West Hendon Broadway; - Creation of approximately 2,000 new homes of a variety of types and tenures; - Improvements to the entrance to the Estate and linkages from West Hendon Broadway through to the Welsh Harp reservoir; - New education & community facilities as well as retail and commercial space; - Appropriate landscaping, open space and parking provision; and - Appropriate phasing of the development to allow for the decant and rehousing of the Estate's secure tenants and home owners within the new development. - 4.3 Details of relevant planning policies are given in Section 5 of this Statement. - 4.4 Following the change in the economic climate and the recognition of the need to reconsider the Masterplan to deliver the regeneration of the area, the Developer worked with its professional team and the Council to design a scheme which would achieve these aims. - 4.5 Following comprehensive consultation and engagement, on 15 March 2013 the Developer submitted a revised application for: